lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 However, some languages do not have such easy separations at the lexical level.

 Consider parsing a language with string literals.
-We will deliberate choose one that is very simple: All it can do is bind variables, and the variables are always single characters, like this:
+We will deliberately choose one that is very simple: All it can do is bind variables, and the variables are always single characters, like this: